Pythian Games: History

 Statue of a charioteer Delphi, Greece.

 Originally, the Pythian Games were held as a musical event, focused around singing a hymn in honor of the god Apollo.
 Later, administration of the games shifted to the Delphic Amphictyony, a council of twelve Greek tribes, and the Pythian Games were reorganized.
 New events were introduced, including an expansion of music focused events and the eventual introduction of athletic events.
-The expanded Pythian Games were first held around the end of the First Sacred War, circa 586/582 BCE.
+The expanded Pythian Games were first held around the end of the First Sacred War, circa 586/582 BC.
 It was also during this time that the Pythian Games shifted from being held every eight years as in the past, to every four years, two years before and after the Olympic Games, near the end of August.

 Despite the rise of Christianity in the Roman Empire during the 4th century, Delphi remained an active pagan site and the Pythian Games continued to be celebrated at least until AD 424.